Sweet and Savoury Pursuits

 How to Make it

-Here's an overview of the ingredients for a homemade Muhammara dip recipe.
+Here's an overview of the ingredients needed for this homemade Muhammara recipe.
 Please see ingredient amounts and step-by-step instructions in the recipe card at the end of the post.

 Image of ingredients needed to make M'hammara.